Harmonized Index Of Consumer Price

 • Expenditure and source of expenditure data

 Only expenditure within Albania is covered.
-The primary source of the expenditure data (“weights”) was Household Budget Survey and National Accounts “Household Final Monetary Consumption Expenditure” data.
+The primary source of the expenditure data (“weights”) was National Accounts “Household Final Monetary Consumption Expenditure” data and Household Budget Survey.

 • Price data